© 2021 All rights reserved. Rackfish AB - Streamio®

-This value is not absolute, so it should be possible to set 3000kbps – we have sufficient margins in our systems to handle this, but if you go over 3000 kbps, the risk is imminent that the broadcast is interrupted.
+This value is not absolute, so it should be possible to set 3000kbps – we have sufficient margins in our systems to handle this, but if you go over 3000 kbps, the risk is imminent that the broadcast is interrupted or completely canceled.

 The Bitrate limit is set based on our experience to protect your viewers.
 We know that a higher bitrate leads to significantly more problems.